erthink/libmdbx/docs/_restrictions.md

 A good example of long readers is a hot backup to the slow destination or debugging of a client application while retaining an active read transaction.
-LMDB this results in `MDBX_MAP_FULL` error and subsequent write performance degradation.
+LMDB this results in `MDB_MAP_FULL` error and subsequent write performance degradation.

 MDBX mostly solve "long-lived" readers issue by the lack-of-space callback